 "The exciting thing about working with capstone students is to watch their ideas develop and flow.
 Their projects are the culmination of all the reporting and writing skills they have learned from their courses.
 It's fun to see this knowledge evolve into publishable stories!" — June Carolyn Erlick, ALM in Journalism Capstone Advisor

-For journalism, capstones are independent projects focused on a current issue or problem that has become compelling for you during your course of study.
-The project can also provide an opportunity to showcase skills in a format that can be presented to current or future employers.
+Journalism capstones are independent projects focused on a global, national, local or human interest topic that has become compelling for you during your course of study.
+The project provides an opportunity to showcase your journalism skills in a portfolio format that can be presented to current or future employers.

 Although you register for the JOUR 599 Journalism Capstone in fall, spring, or summer as if it were a course, the topic, story outlines, and research approach must be approved months in advance, ordinarily the semester before capstone registration.

 The purpose of the journalism capstone is to apply the knowledge and skills you obtained in the program to complete a significant journalism project under the direction of a professional in the field.
 Specifically, it entails a portfolio of several related stories that are completed over the course of one semester.
 The related stories come together as an in-depth investigation of a single topic.
 You'll emerge from the capstone with a portfolio of new work suitable for publishing, posting, or broadcasting.

 The semester prior to capstone registration, you work one-on-one with your capstone advisor, June Erlick, on your topic ideas and the development of your capstone proposal (research plan).
 See sidebar Crafting the Proposal for specific research plan requirements and Timeline for mandatory proposal submission deadlines.